 Ethics statement: Panasonic UK sent us the GX800 (European version) for two weeks for review purposes.
 We were not asked to write anything about the camera, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Sensor: 16MP Micro Four Thirds

 - Continuous shooting: 10fps (electronic shutter), 5.8fps, 4fps and 2fps (S-AF)

 - ISO Sensitivity: 200 – 25600 with 100 (Extended)

 - Shutter speed: 60s – 1/500 (mechanical), 1s – 1/16000 (electronic)

 - Rear monitor: 3-inch TFT LCD monitor with touch control

 - Movie recording: 4K at 25p/24p, Full at 50p/25p